Alvita002/Game/README.md

 To run it write: node app.js

-Open frontend 'tic-tac-toe' folder's cmd and write: npm install
+Open frontend folder's cmd and write: npm install

 To run it write: npm start